2024 Pager and Radio Attacks on Hezbollah

 Overview

-The 2024 Pager and Radio Attacks on Hezbollah refer to a covert attack on the Lebanese Islamist political party and paramilitary group Hezbollah in mid-September 2024, which involved two simultaneous remote explosions of encrypted pagers, radios and receivers carried by members of the group.
-While unconfirmed, Hezbollah placed the blame for the attacks, which resulted in the deaths of at least 23 people and injuries of about 3,450 according to Lebanon's health ministry, on Israeli intelligence, which allegedly infiltrated the supply chain in order to set off explosions remotely through unknown means.
-The method used for this remains unknown, but many have speculated it was achieved by causing the electronics to overheat and explode or an explosive material was added prior to the distribution of the devices that were then triggered remotely to detonate.
+The 2024 Pager and Radio Attacks on Hezbollah refer to a two covert attacks on the Lebanese Islamist political party and paramilitary group Hezbollah in mid-September 2024, which involved two simultaneous remote explosions of encrypted pagers, radios, receivers and other electronics used by members of the group.
+While unconfirmed, Hezbollah placed the blame for the attacks, which resulted in the deaths of at least 37 people and injuries of about 3,450 according to Lebanon's health ministry, on Israeli intelligence, which allegedly infiltrated the supply chain in order to set off explosions remotely through unknown means.
+The method used for this remains unknown, but many have speculated it was achieved by causing the electronics to overheat to set off an explosive material that was added prior to the distribution of the devices.
 The attacks became a viral subject of discussions and memes on social media in mid-September 2024 as the story garnered international news coverage amid the ongoing Israel-Hamas conflict.

 Background